LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/quick-start.md

         // MARK: - Show LPMessagingSDK View Stack and Conversation View Controller.
         /*
          Here your view controller calls our showConversation method provided by the LPMessagingSDK instance.
-This will push on a new navigation stack containing the Conversation View Controller.
-You would use either a jwt or an authentication code from your authentication server below in the LPAuthenticationParams object.
-We have provide you one here as an example.
+It pushes a new navigation stack containing the Conversation View Controller.
+In the LPAuthenticationParams object, you can use either a jwt or authentication code from your authentication server.
+We have provided you one here as an example.
 The LiveEngage console site attached to this account only has a basic set of features available to demonstrate the Conversational Commerce experience.
          */
         let authenticationParams: LPAuthenticationParams = LPAuthenticationParams(authenticationCode: nil, jwt: jwt, redirectURI: nil, certPinningPublicKeys: nil, authenticationType: .authenticated) let conversationQuery = LPMessagingSDK.instance.getConversationBrandQuery(accountID)